bot-app/trading/docs/strategy-advanced.md

 dataframe = pd.concat(frames, axis=1)
 ```

-Freqtrade does however also counter this by running `dataframe.copy()` on the dataframe right after the `populate_indicators()` method - so performance implications of this should be low to non-existant.
+Trading does however also counter this by running `dataframe.copy()` on the dataframe right after the `populate_indicators()` method - so performance implications of this should be low to non-existant.